cotarr/http-raw-client/README.md

 During testing, this tool was written to send raw HTTP requests without character escaping or other encoding.

-This is a short one page program to send one raw HTTP request.
+The program will send one raw HTTP request.
 The response is console.log() to stdout.

 This is HTTP only and does not support SSL/TLS HTTPS requests.